Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 <Alert type="warning">

 - Git repository source is recommended as the raw yaml is not versioned.
-- On both file types you can add `Qovery Macros` to add more functionalities to your helm deployment.
-Check [the section below][docs.using-qovery.configuration.helm#qovery-macros] before moving forward with your helm chart creation.
+- On both file types you can use your environment variables in your chart.
+Check [the section below][docs.using-qovery.configuration.helm#using-the-environment-variables-in-your-chart].

 </Alert>